 |IOM fishing boat Mercedes diesel engined (Captains teapot pose!)|

-We had been on an old school friends working boat 35 years earlier on the Grand Union canal, and was completely taken with the cosy boatmans cabin with wood burner, that was the limit of my narrowboat experience.
+We had been on old school friends working boat 35 years earlier on the Grand Union canal and were completely taken with the cosy boatman's cabin with a wood burner, that was the limit of my narrowboat experience.

 So here we are, for the last seven years living with her, we have enjoyed every minute aboard.
 She is boat number six for us and has that number sign written by the previous owners on her panels!